ballerina-platform/ballerina-lang/stdlib/database/mysql/src/main/ballerina/mysql/Module.md

 });
 ```

-The default values for the connection pool properties can be found in the `sql:PoolOptions` type.
+The default values of the connection pool properties can be found in the `sql:PoolOptions` type.

 ### Database operations

-Once the client is created, database operations can be executed through that client.
+Once the client is created, the database operations can be executed through that client.
 This module provides support for
 creating tables and executing stored procedures.
 It also supports selecting, inserting, deleting, updating, and batch
 updating data.
-For more details on the supported remote functions refer to the `sql` module.
-Also the details of the
+For more details on the supported remote functions, see the documentation of the sql module.

-SQL data types and query parameters relevant to these database operations can be found in the documentation of the
+Also the details of the SQL data types and query parameters relevant to these database operations can be found in the
-`sql` module.
+documentation of the `sql` module.

 ## Samples